Adrian Ballinger

-Adrian Ballinger (born February 25, 1976) is a British-American certified IFMGA/AMGA mountain guide, certified through the American Mountain Guides Association (AMGA Rock, Alpine, and Ski Certifications) and a sponsored climber and skier.
-Ballinger is the founder and CEO of Alpenglow Expeditions, and has been guiding full-time for 25 years.
-He has led over 150 international climbing expeditions on six continents, and made 18 successful summits of 8,000m peaks.
-He is known for pioneering the use of pre-acclimatization for commercial expeditions as early as 2012, which can cut the amount of time typically spent on an expedition in half.
-Adrian is the only American to have made three successful ski descents of 8,000m peaks, including the first ski descent of Manaslu from its summit.
-He is also the fourth American to have summited both Mount Everest and K2 without the use of supplemental oxygen.
+Adrian Ballinger (born February 25, 1976) is a British-American certified IFMGA/AMGA mountain guide.
+Ballinger is the founder of Alpenglow Expeditions.
+He has led over 150 international climbing expeditions on six continents, and made 18 successful summits of 8,000 meter peaks.

+He is known for the use of pre-acclimatization in altitude tents for commercial expeditions, which can cut the amount of time typically spent on an expedition in half.
+Ballinger is the only American to have made three successful ski descents of 8,000 m peaks, including the first ski descent of Manaslu from its summit.
+He is also the fourth American to have summited both Mount Everest and K2 without using supplemental oxygen.